redis/redis-doc/topics/cluster-spec.md

 * If a node will present itself with a MEET message.
 A meet message is exactly like a PING message, but forces the receiver to accept the node as part of the cluster.
-Nodes will send MEET messages to other nodes ONLY IF the system administrator requests this via the following commnad:
+Nodes will send MEET messages to other nodes ONLY IF the system administrator requests this via the following command:

     CLUSTER MEET <ip> <port>